West New York, Hudson County, NJ

 From Industrial Hub to a Diverse Melting Pot

-West New York's history is deeply rooted in its industrial past, particularly as a center for the embroidery and textile industry in the early 20th century.
-Its location along the Hudson River made it a vital port and a destination for new arrivals, particularly waves of German and Irish immigrants.
-In the latter half of the 20th century, the town welcomed a significant influx of Cuban refugees, leading to its "Havana on the Hudson" nickname.
-This rich history of immigration and industry has forged a community with a strong cultural identity and a resilient spirit that continues to define it today.
+West New York's history is deeply rooted in its industrial past, particularly as the "Embroidery Capital of the World" in the early 20th century.
+Its location along the Hudson River made it a vital port and a destination for waves of German and Irish immigrants.

 A Community that Celebrates Diversity